 Let’s set foot and proceed to the largest religious monument in the world – the Angkor Wat.
 Technically, Angkor Wat refers to the key UNESCO temple site but the entire Angkor archaeological park is a set of over 45 temples that belong to the Khymer times.
 The park is spread over 400 sq kms and the exploring the same can take over a week.
 The map below shows the various Angkor monuments within this park.

-The entire park is fascinating and there are three key circuits that can be followed to explore this entire park.
+The entire park is fascinating and there are three key circuits – The Grand Circuit Route, Small circuit route of Angkor Wat and temples outside the circuit route.
 While there are plenty of attractions to look for , in this post, let me take you through the three key highlights of this place.

 1) Angkor Wat